Shen (cartoonist): Live with Yourself!

 In Live with Yourself!
 Todd, a computer support worker, becomes split into four versions of himself from different times.
 Todd finds himself living with Tomo, the not-too-distant future of Todd; Oldie, a much older incarnation; and Babs, his baby self.
-As described by a reviewer, "there’s a lesson amidst the sight gags and silliness.
-Future versions of yourself are warnings, and maybe if Todd pays attention, he’ll eat better, sleep better, and have some motivation in life.
+As described by a reviewer, "there's a lesson amidst the sight gags and silliness.
+Future versions of yourself are warnings, and maybe if Todd pays attention, he'll eat better, sleep better, and have some motivation in life.
 Hey, he might even put himself out there for a partner!"
 Live with Yourself was previously both written and illustrated by Shen, before the illustration work was taken over by David J. Catman in 2019.
 Catman became the official writer in 2020.
 The comic was updated once a week.

 Other works

 Shen posted a horror comic on Webtoon called Eden, which ran for four episodes.
 According to a self-written biography, Shen has also created comics for CollegeHumor and The Daily Dot.
-Among this, a comedy series called "Public U. art club!" has been started by Shen in 2023.
+Among this, a comedy series called Public U. art club! was started by Shen in 2023.

+During the 2025 NFL season, Shen partnered with the Seattle Seahawks to draw illustrations that were posted by the team's social media accounts following wins.
+Such images included parodies of works like Street Fighter and Umamusume: Pretty Derby.
+While Shen was not an American football fan, the Seahawks wanted an artist unfamiliar with the sport who could create content that was different from other teams.

 Reception

 Readership figures

-As of March 2021, Instagram reported that Shen Comix had 2 million followers on that service.
+As of March 2021, Instagram reported that Shen Comix had 2 million followers.
 At the same time, Webtoon reported that Bluechair had 1.2 million subscribers and Live with Yourself had over 500,000 subscribers; while Shen Comix no longer updated on Webtoon it had received 5.9 million total views through that service.